caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 In today's attention economy you need to stand out when you post your content on social media: that means having some kind of image as part of the package.
 This is easy if you're sharing a blog post with photos (or other images) because you can setup your system to use one of these photos.
 But what if you're sharing content that doesn't come with a pre-made image?

 This is a problem I was facing.
-I'm building an [online scoreboard and leaderboard app](https://keethescore.co) whose content regularly gets shared on Twitter, Facebook and elswhere.
-However, these leaderboards do not come with images: they are HTML and CSS.
-How to do I ensure they always have an image to use on social media without resorting to something generic?
+I'm building an [online scoreboard and leaderboard app](https://keethescore.co) whose content regularly gets shared on Twitter, Facebook and elsewhere.
+However, these scoreboards do not come with images: they are HTML and CSS.
+How could I ensure they always have an image to use on social media without resorting to something generic?

 ## Summary